-During the entire monitoring period there was a housing restraint policy in place on open market housing, which came into effect in 2002.
-This was introduced to combat the oversupply of housing in the borough and it is evident that this has worked towards correcting this situation as illustrated by graph 7 and graph 8.
-Of the 127 dwellings that have been approved over the current monitoring period, 31 were on the open market and the remaining 96 were for affordable residential development (see table 11).
-This is a large increase in the number of affordable units being approved since the previous monitoring period.
+This is the first monitoring period since the housing restraint policy was removed.
+This policy, which came into effect in 2002 had heavily restricted open market housing.
+This was introduced to combat an oversupply of housing in the borough and previous AMRs shows that it was evident that this approach worked towards correcting this situation.
+Of the 168 dwellings that have been approved over the current monitoring period, 119 were on the open market and the remaining 49 were for affordable residential development (see table 9).